Mahmud-Kandawala/Historical-Archives-Repository/README.md

 -	Frontend: HTML, CSS, & JavaScript
 -	Backend: Flask, a Python micro web framework, used for server-side logic.
 -	Database: SQLAlchemy ORM for database management, interfacing with SQLite.

+## Note
+Regrettably, this project cannot be executed due to the presence of confidential student and organizational information.
+Prior to uploading, certain files and data had to be carefully removed